suhaniboxi-creator/Vityarthi-Project/README.md

 # Vityarthi-Project
-The **Personal Budget Tracker** is a simple , beginner friendly project that helps students manage their expenses.It uses CSV files to store data and provide analytics on the students expenditure based on it.It is a simple to track financial habits.
+The **Personal Budget Tracker** is a simple , beginner friendly project that helps students manage their expenses.It uses CSV files to store data and provide analytics on the students expenditure based on it.It is a simple to use application , suitable to track and monitor expenses.

 ## **Features include:**
 #